Scott Walker blames young voters for GOP’s losses in Wisconsin, but offers few solutions for winning them back

 The former governor blamed 'radical indoctrination' but didn't mention Republican policies.

-As the Republican party grappled with major losses this week, former Wisconsin Gov. Scott Walker sought to pin the blame on young voters, but offered few solutions for how to win them back.
+As the Republican Party grappled with major losses this week, former Wisconsin Gov. Scott Walker sought to pin the blame on young voters, but offered few solutions for how to win them back.

-On Tuesday, Democrats scored a major victory when liberal candidate Janet Protasiewicz won a seat on the Wisconsin State Supreme Court, giving them a majority in a race that shattered spending records.
+On Tuesday, Democrats scored a major victory when the liberal candidate Janet Protasiewicz won a seat on the Wisconsin State Supreme Court, giving them a majority in a race that shattered spending records.
 Protasiewicz won by 11% over her conservative opponent Dan Kelly, a surprising margin in a state where the last two presidential elections have been decided by less than a point.

-“Younger voters are the issue,” Walker, who served as governor from 2011 to 2019 and was an early frontrunner for the Republican presidential nomination in 2016, said on Twitter Thursday.
+“Younger voters are the issue,” Walker, who served as governor from 2011 to 2019 and was an early frontrunner for the Republican presidential nomination in 2016, said on Twitter on Thursday.

 “It comes from years of radical indoctrination — on campus, in school, with social media, & throughout culture,” he wrote, alongside a clip from a Fox News interview in which he elaborated on this theory.
 “We have to counter it or conservatives will never win battleground states again.”